 Jack said he might not have gone into politics and was interested in being a writer and teacher.
 He had written a best-selling book right after college.
 Had Joe lived, I think Jack’s life might have gone in an entirely different direction.
 Whether Joe could have been president is one of those alternative history questions that cannot be answered, but the odds would be against the stars aligning as they did for Jack.

-Kevin Williams: In Victura, it seems that class, religion and the anti-Irish discrimination of early 20th century Boston seems to have motivated the Kennedys entry into sailing as a sport and life-style.
+Jennifer Williams: In Victura, it seems that class, religion and the anti-Irish discrimination of early 20th century Boston seems to have motivated the Kennedys entry into sailing as a sport and life-style.
 Being the children of great wealth, do you think that they Kennedy children would’ve been such tenacious competitors and adults had they not gotten involved in sailing?

 James W. Graham: Joe Kennedy’s applications to join golf clubs were rejected by the anti-Catholic, anti-Irish Boston Brahmin.
 Rose told her grandchildren about the Boston employers who displayed “help wanted” signs with the initials NINA, for “no Irish need apply.”
 I asked one of the Kennedys I interviewed whether they wanted to prove they were better than them by beating them at sailing races.
 I was told that he thought they sought acceptance, not proof of superiority.

-Kevin Williams: Your book does a great job of mixing in historical events, politics, family drama with the story of the Victura and its sister boats journeys with the Kennedy Clan.
+Jennifer Williams: Your book does a great job of mixing in historical events, politics, family drama with the story of the Victura and its sister boats journeys with the Kennedy Clan.
 Was this done to make sure that Victura appealed to more people than just boating aficionados of Kennedy fans?

 James W. Graham: I wanted to show the inspiring way in which the Kennedys lived their epic lives of turbulence, triumph and tragedy, over four generations, and always came back, year after year, to rejoin one another by the sea and on the water on Victura and their other sailboats, small and large.